Certification of unbounded randomness with arbitrary noise

 As the observable $\mathcal{A}_{x_1}$ acts on $\mathbbm{C}^2\otimes\mathcal{H}_{A''}$, we express the state $\ket{\psi_{AE}}$ as

 such that $\sum_{i=0,1}\lambda_{a_i}^2=1$ and the states $\ket{f_{i}}_{A''E}$ are in general not othogonal.
 Plugging the above state Eq. \eqref{genstateeve} into Eq. \eqref{guess4} gives us

-Using the fact that $\sum_aZ_a=\I$, we finally obtain that
+Using the fact that $\sum_{\mathbf{a}}Z_{\mathbf{a}}=\I$, we finally obtain that

 The amount of randomness that can be extracted is quantified by the min-entropy of Eve's guessing probability \cite{di4}.
 Consequently, we obtain $N-1$ bits of randomness from $N-$sequential measurements.
 In principle, $N$ can be arbitrarily large and thus we can obtain an unbounded amount of randomness.
 Let us stress here that one can also obtain unbounded randomness when $n$ is odd.
 However, the amount of randomness obtained with $N-$sequential measurements is lower when $n$ is odd than even.
+It is also important to note here that one needs to input $2\log_2n$ bits of randomness in the scheme for the LG test.
+So in the proposed scheme, the first two measurements of the $N-$sequence need to be freely chosen.
+After this, it is not required as even if Eve knows the inputs she can not guess the outcomes.